-For convenient program reference, PM flags are organized into five groups - PMG1, PMG2, PMG3, PMG4, and PMG5 as shown is Table 1-3.
-They are addressable by 8-bit write instructions only
+For convenient program reference, PM flags are organized into six groups - PMG1, PMG2, PMG3, PMG4, PMG5 and PMG6 as shown in Table 10-3.
+They are addressable by 8-bit write instructions only.

 When a PM flag is "0", the port is set to input mode; when it is "1", the port is enabled for output.
-RESET clears all port mode flags t logical zero, automatically configuring the corresponding I/O ports to input mode.
+RESET clears all port mode flags to logical zero, automatically configuring the corresponding I/O ports to input mode.